Bane (DC Comics): Post Crisis and Global Conflicts

-In Infinite Crisis #7, Bane fights alongside the villains during the Battle of Metropolis.
-During the battle, he breaks the back of the hero Judomaster, killing him.
-The issue does not provide a stated motive for Bane’s actions.
-However, in the Infinite Crisis collected edition, an additional line was included in which Bane states, "I finally know who I am.
-I am 'Bane'.
-I 'break' people."

 Bane resurfaces in the "One Year Later" continuity of JSA Classified #17–18 searching for the Hourmen, Rex and Rick Tyler, asking for their help.
-He recounts how, prior to the Battle of Metropolis, he had returned to Santa Prisca to overthrow the ruling drug lords.
+He recounts how, prior to the events of Infinite Crisis, he had returned to Santa Prisca to overthrow the ruling drug lords.
 In doing so, he discovered the existence of a new, more addictive strain of Venom.
 His attempt to eradicate the drug trade led to his capture, and he was forcibly re-implanted with Venom-delivery tubes, making him dependent on the new formula and unable to quit without fatal withdrawal symptoms.
 Bane was subsequently coerced into serving as an enforcer for the cartel.

 Believing that Bane genuinely sought Rex Tyler's expertise in chemistry, Rick allows him to approach his father.
-However, it is revealed that Bane's story is a ruse.
-Bane, had already eliminated the drug lords and destroyed all research on the new strain of Venom.
+However, it is revealed that Bane's story is a ruse; he had already eliminated the drug lords and destroyed all research on the new strain of Venom.
 During his investigation, he discovered that both strains of Venom originated from Rex Tyler's early research on Miraclo.
 After discovering from the Tylers that no records of Rex's research exist, Bane captures Rex and steals Rick's equipment, intending to force Rick to take the last of the new Venom and live as an addict.
 Rick manipulates Bane into using Miraclo, causing the destruction of the building.
-As Rick and his father escape, Bane is left buried in the rubble of the very same Santa Priscan penitentiary where his story began.
+As Rick and his father escape, Bane is left buried in the rubble of the same Santa Priscan penitentiary where his story began.